rmd9410/To-Do-List/README.md

 # To-Do List

-created a to-do list following a tutorial by Samay Shamdasani (https://github.com/shamdasani) that utilizes HTML, CSS, and Javascript.
+Created a to-do list that utilizes HTML, CSS, and Javascript.
+Type tasks and press enter to create a task.
+Click tasks to delete.

 interesting things I learned in this particular project:
 - every keystroke has a certain keycode that you can use to watch for an event (in this case when the user presses enter)